-5. CONCLUSIONS
+5. Conclusions

-In this paper we have shown a live transcoding and streaming-as-a-service - bitcodin -, which has been specifically designed for dynamic adaptive streaming over

-Figure 5: Sequence Diagram for liveEdgeNumber. the top of the existing infrastructure using the MPEG-DASH standard (also supporting HLS for iOS apps).
-By using standard infrastructure we are able to exploit the flexibility and elasticity of the cloud to provide scalability on demand for both live 24/7 services and event-based streaming for a limited time period.
+In this paper we have shown a live transcoding and streaming-as-a-service - bitcodin -, which has been specifically designed for dynamic adaptive streaming over the top of the existing infrastructure using the MPEG-DASH standard (also supporting HLS for iOS apps).
+By using standard infrastructure, we are able to exploit the flexibility and elasticity of the cloud to provide scalability on demand for both live 24/7 services and event-based streaming for a limited time period.
 For the actual delivery we adopt standard content delivery networks without vendor lock-in enabling flexibility and stability for streaming services.